 GDDR6 vs. GDDR6X:

 You may or may not have noticed, but there is a very subtle difference between the 2080 Ti, 3070, and the 3080 and 3090 cards.
-The latter two use GDDR6 memory — the standard for video memory which is also used in both upcoming console platforms.
+The first two use GDDR6 memory — the standard for video memory which is also used in both upcoming console platforms.
 On the other hand, the RTX 3080 and 3090 both use GDDR6X.
 What’s the difference?
 Well, the 2080 Ti is capable of pushing 616.0 GB/s though its memory pipeline — a fairly staggering amount, but when textures can be massive at 4K or even 8K resolutions, a very necessary rate.
 On the other hand, the GeForce RTX 3080 is capable of delivering 760 GB/s — a massive improvement over its predecessor.
 While the 2080 Ti may have had an extra gig of space at 11GB, the RTX 3080’s 10GB of GDDR6X is more densely packed, faster, and more efficient.
 The team at Micron (the memory manufacturer and inventor) have taken a fairly big step forward with this new memory architecture, and it does this by breaking some fundamental rules that have been steadfast up until now.

 Binary is what computers speak — 1s and 0s.
 Sending electrical signals across a transistor to indicate on or off states, we can create all sorts of things from programs to graphics to digital sound.
 Well, Micron asked what would happen if we could more accurately measure the state of that electrical charge and push not just on and off, but four states through the pipeline?
 GDDR6X is the answer to that question as it does exactly that.
 This has never been done before with memory, and since memory forms the pathways for all that a GPU does, this has impacts across the entire platform.
 Whether you are doing video editing, gaming, or letting your video card do AI work like DLSS, being able to hold twice as many instructions per bite at the apple is phenomenal.
 For those of you interested in the math behind the scenes, GDDR6X’s four states (PAM4 or Four Pulse Amplitude Modulation) are 00, 01, 11, and 10, allowing the increase of memory width without increasing power or heat a significant amount, or reduction of reliable detection of state.
 This is one of the major secret sauce items that drive power in this new card from NVIDIA.